Induced Norm Analysis of Linear Systems for Nonnegative Input Signals: Introduction

 This study is also motivated by recent advancement on the study of positive systems (\cite{Blanchini_IEEE2012,Briat_IJRN2013,Tanaka_IEEE2011,Blanchini_2015,Rantzer_EJC2015,Rantzer_IEEE2016,Rantzer_ARC2021,Ebihara_IEEE2017,Kato_LCSS2020}).
-The system positivity allows us to employ Lyapunov functions that are linear or quadratic and diagonal with respect to the state, and this enables us to derive analysis and synthesis conditions that scale linearly to the system size \cite{Briat_IJRN2013,Tanaka_IEEE2011,Rantzer_EJC2015,Rantzer_IEEE2016,Ebihara_IEEE2017}.
+A positive system is a system whose state variables and/or output variables are nonnegative.
+This property arises naturally in biology, network communications, economics, and probabilistic systems, and representative linear time-invariant (LTI) positive systems include compartmental systems.
+Moreover, simple LTI systems such as integrators and first-order lags and their series/parallel connections are all positive, and these are often employed as typical models of moving objects.
+Even though their dynamics are very simple, the behavior of large-scale multi-agent systems constructed from them is complicated and deserves investigation.
+Still, the system positivity allows us to employ Lyapunov functions that are linear or quadratic and diagonal with respect to the state, and this enables us to derive analysis and synthesis conditions that scale linearly to the system size \cite{Briat_IJRN2013,Tanaka_IEEE2011,Rantzer_EJC2015,Rantzer_IEEE2016,Ebihara_IEEE2017}.
 On the other hand, in \cite{Kato_LCSS2020}, we recognized the usefulness of the copositive multipliers and the copositive programming problems (COPs) \cite{Dur_2010} in capturing the signal nonnegativity in standard quadratic fashion.
 We thus had a prospect that the COPs can be used even for nonpositive (general) linear system analysis in handling nonnegative signals.